Here's how to decide if you're safe to go out when you're recovering from omicron

 With prior variants, data suggested that people were most infectious just before and in the day after their symptoms developed, says Chin-Hong.
 That influenced the CDC's five-day guideline for exiting isolation.

-But the relationship between symptoms and infectivity isn't as well understood with omicron, says Landon – in part because so many people are now vaccinated.
-Because vaccination primes the immune system, "it doesn't take so long to rev up, so that it can react to even small amounts of virus in your body," she says.
+But the relationship between symptoms and infectivity appears to have changed with omicron, according to Landon's research – in part because so many people are now vaccinated.
+Vaccination primes the immune system which means that "it doesn't take so long to rev up, so that it can react to even small amounts of virus in your body," Landon says.
 So symptoms can be a sort of early-warning siren of an infection, even if you're not yet contagious.

 On the flipside, you can still be infectious even if you're feeling better.
 In Landon's study, health care workers were still testing positive even though they felt well enough to return to work.
 "We were really surprised," says Landon.
 "They didn't seem sick" – yet many still had virus levels likely to be infectious.